florestankorp/CS50W-project1/README.md

 In order to seed the database with data from `books.csv` run `import.py`

-> Note: For this to work you will have to set the environment variable from the next step, otherwise the script will not be able to connect to the database.
+> Note: For this to work you will have to configure your database and set the environment variable from the next step, otherwise the script will not be able to connect to the database.

 The following tables will be created: